Missing teeth can affect every aspect of your daily life, causing pain and embarrassment and interfering with normal function.

 Treatment Will Take Several Months

-However, choosing an experienced prosthodontist, such as Dr. Stein, will significantly lower your risk for complications.
-Caring for your dental implant-supported restorations is much like caring for your natural teeth.
-You can prolong the life of your implants by brushing your teeth twice at least twice a day, flossing regularly, and rinsing with an antibacterial mouthwash.
+Cleaning your dental implant-supported crowns, bridges, and dentures is critical.
+This process is very similar to caring for your natural teeth.
+You can prolong the life of your implants and prosthetics by brushing your teeth at least twice a day, flossing daily, and rinsing with an antibacterial mouthwash.